A guide to leaf peeping in cambridge

 Lechmere Canal Park in East Cambridge features another path perfect for walking or cycling.
 Here you’ll find sycamores, red maples and more gorgeous trees planted along the paved trail.
 Next door, Kimpton Marlowe Hotel guests can explore the quaint park with free kayak and paddleboard rentals.

-Looking for more things to do in Cambridge?
+Looking for more things to do during fall in Cambridge, MA?
 See how many activities you can check off our fall bucket list!
-Share your autumn adventures by tagging your posts with #PictureCambridge.
+Share your autumn adventures by tagging @CambridgeUSA in your posts.

 More from Insider